dkalo97/prediction_market_trading_bot-overview/README.md

 | Phase 4 | 50+ live trades with verified positive results |

 Currently in **Phase 3** (paper trading active, outcome recording running).

+---

+I'm happy to do a live walkthrough or answer any questions about the implementation.
+Reach out via [LinkedIn](https://www.linkedin.com/in/danielkalo) or the contact on my resume.